microsoft/ML-For-Beginners/Introduction/3-fairness/README.md

 Learn more about Responsible AI by following this [Learning Path](https://docs.microsoft.com/en-us/learn/modules/responsible-ai-principles/?WT.mc_id=academic-15963-cxa)

 [![Microsoft's Approach to Responsible AI](https://img.youtube.com/vi/dnC8-uUZXSc/0.jpg)](https://youtu.be/dnC8-uUZXSc "Microsoft's Approach to Responsible AI")
-> Video: Microsoft's Approach to Responsible AI
+> 🎥 Click the image above for a video: Microsoft's Approach to Responsible AI

 ## Unfairness in data and algorithms